ShvaykaD/thingsboard.github.io/_includes/docs/mqtt-broker/reference/1m-throughput-p2p-performance-test.md

 and fan-out.
 Following these tests, we aimed to evaluate how well the broker performs with [persistent DEVICE clients](/docs/mqtt-broker/architecture/?utm_source=chatgpt.com#persistent-device-client) in a P2P communication scenario.
 Persistent DEVICE clients are well-suited for P2P messaging because they use a shared Kafka topic, reducing the load on [Kafka](/docs/mqtt-broker/architecture/#kafka-topics), while leveraging [Redis](/docs/mqtt-broker/architecture/#redis) to ensure reliable message delivery even if the client is temporarily offline.
 This combination makes them efficient for this type of communication.
-The tests involved scaling the infrastructure while progressively increasing the load from 200,000 to 600,000 msg/sec, demonstrating TBMQ’s scalability and consistent performance.
+The tests involved scaling the infrastructure while progressively increasing the load from 200,000 to **1,000,000 messages per second**, demonstrating TBMQ’s scalability and consistent performance.

 ![image](/images/mqtt-broker/reference/p2p-test/tbmq-perf-test-diagram.png)

 ### Test methodology

-To assess the TBMQ's ability to handle point-to-point communication at scale, we conducted three tests to measure performance, efficiency, and latency, with a maximum throughput of 600,000 msg/sec.
+To assess the TBMQ's ability to handle point-to-point communication at scale, we conducted three tests to measure performance, efficiency, and latency, with a maximum throughput of 1M msg/sec.
 Throughput refers to the total number of messages per second, including both incoming and outgoing messages.
 We deployed the performance test environment on an AWS EKS cluster and scaled it horizontally as the workload increased.
 This allowed us to evaluate how TBMQ handles growing demands while maintaining reliable performance.